zehragulerr/zehragulerr/README.md

 <h1 align="center">Hi 👋, I'm Zehra Güler</h1>
-<h3 align="center">I graduated from Istanbul Bilgi University, department of computer engineering.</h3>
+<h3 align="center">I graduated from Istanbul Bilgi University, department of computer engineering.
+I am interested in data analysis.
+I had the
+opportunity to develop projects in the field of both web and artificial intelligence</h3>

 - 🔭 I’m currently working in **Python**